daviesian/kubectl-safe-apply/README.md

 * The `safe-apply/require-context` annotation **must** be present for the apply to succeed, as demonstrated above.
 This means you can't accidentally apply a normal YAML file to an important cluster just by forgetting to add the annotation.
 If you're using `safe-apply`, you can trust that every object being applied explicitly names the context you're applying it to.

-* You don't have to use stateful context selection. `--cluster` will also work:
+* You don't have to use stateful context selection. `--context` will also work:

     ```bash
     $ kubectx default